You’re going to forgive me for that click-bait-y headline when you finish this blog, I promise.

 If you’re from the Show Me state like our founders, you’ll want to know that the quizzes we’ve developed for 4 of our clients have seen 60-90% completion rates.
 60-90%.
 Completion.
 Rates.
 That’s pretty dang unreal.

 Because we’re a small company, we’re able to assure our clients don’t get lost in the queue.
-As we work closely with them to create custom quiz experiences, we listen to what they want and need.
+We work closely with them to create custom quiz experiences and listen to what they, and their customers, want and need.
 One essential thing we’ve learned is that our clients need to be agile, responsive, and adaptive.
 To accommodate those needs, we make our quiz architecture available via Google spreadsheets so clients can edit and adjust as needed.

-Because our product recommendation quizzes are custom designed and developed, we’re able to help our clients build brand loyalty.
+Our product recommendation quizzes are custom designed and developed, so we’re able to help our clients build brand loyalty.
 And as they build brand loyalty through conversion and retention, they increase their customer base by collecting more zero- and first-party data.
-As they collect more non-stalkerish data, they increase their remarketing opportunities and grow their email and SMS databases.
+As they collect more non-stalkerish data, they increase their re-marketing opportunities and grow their email and SMS databases.

 Gone are the days of data collection without consent.
 Those who adapt and innovate will survive.